 How do you bill for treatment performed on multiple body parts or for multiple diagnoses on the same day?

-With respect to Medicare (be sure to verify for each commercial insurance), as we explain here, “When treating a patient for two separate diagnoses on the same day, you’ll need to combine these services onto one claim.
+With respect to Medicare (be sure to verify for each commercial insurance), as we explain in this blog post, “When treating a patient for two separate diagnoses on the same day, you’ll need to combine these services onto one claim.
 Furthermore, if more than one therapist is treating the patient on this date of service, both therapists’ treatments would have to be on the same claim.
 For additional information on co-treatment under Medicare, check out this blog post.
 Now, if you’re billing for two services that Medicare would normally consider linked or bundled—but you provided them for the treatment of separate injuries and/or body parts, thus warranting separate payment—then you would affix modifier 59 to the appropriate code, as explained in this blog post.”